 sudo npm install -g prismic-cli

-Once the installation is finished, navigate to the location where you want to create your new project folder and run the following command.
-This will create a new Prismic repository along with different custom types and install the project code:
+Once it's been installed, navigate where you want to create your new project folder and run the following command:

 prismic theme --theme-url https://github.com/prismicio/nodejs-blog --conf prismic-configuration.js